The Workforce Innovation and Opportunity Act (Workforce Investment Act).

 Occupational Skills Training is also funded by the Workforce Innovation and Opportunity Act.
 This can provide people with a certificate or credential in one of over 800 training programs or unique skills sets.
 Improve your computer skills, learn new software products, prepare for an office or manufacturing job, and much more.

 Temporary Jobs - Some people may be placed with a local employer for on the job training.
 This will allow participants the ability to earn an income while they learn new job skills, gain experience, and build a relationship with a potential future employer.
+These positions can even be considered to be a side gig job for extra income.

 Career Planning and Employment Strategies - Get information on high demand occupations, career interest assessment, and job placement follow-up services.
+Or learn from a WIA job center how a hustle type position can be used for extra cash..

 On-the-Job Training - This is training that is provided to a paid participant by an employer that takes part in the WIOA program.
 This keeps the person engaged in productive work, in a position that provides them with the skills and knowledge that is needed and that is essential to the full and adequate performance of the job.
 A number of on the job training programs are provided under a contract with an employer in the private, non-profit, or public sector.